 - Name your connection.

-You will then be prompted to specify your Connection Credentials.
+Once selected, you're prompted to define your Connection Credentials.

 Learn more about finding these credentials.

-- [optional] Enable TLS encryption on your connection via the toggle switch.
+- [optional] Enable TLS encryption on your connection.

 - [optional] Under Connection Features, you can set a connection timeout and/or enable write access.